Drowning in Resumes? Here’s How You Can Cut Through the Noise

-According to Indeed Global AI Survey, 70% of job seekers are using AI tools for all steps in the job search, from researching companies to drafting applications and cover letters.
-The result is a growing disconnect between quantity and quality, and your hiring team is likely feeling the strain.
+According to Indeed Global AI Survey, 70% of job seekers are using AI tools for all steps in the job search, from resume writing to automated job applications, AI is reshaping hiring at scale.

 With easy access to generative AI tools, candidates can now produce polished resumes and tailored cover letters in minutes.
 Automated job board features allow for one-click submissions across dozens of roles.
 This encourages high-volume applications that look strong on the surface but lack true intent or alignment.